Invariant measures concentrated on countable structures

-This completes the proof of our main result, Theorem~\ref{maintheorem}.
-Note that the proof of Theorem~\ref{Conditions} shows directly that a probability measure concentrated on a structure with nontrivial definable closure cannot be invariant even under the action of the group $\symzero$ of \emph{finite} permutations of $\Naturals$.
-However, the ostensibly stronger claim of noninvariance under $\symzero$ is in fact generally equivalent to noninvariance under the full group of permutations $\sym$, by the Kolmogorov extension theorem \cite[Theorem~6.16]{MR1876169}.
+Consider the properties (1), (2), and (3) of Theorems~\ref{maintheorem} and \ref{maintheoremthree}.
+Theorem~\ref{KMConditions} establishes that (3) implies (2), and Theorem~\ref{InvariantMeasuresConcentrated} shows that (2) implies (1).
+Finally, (1) trivially implies (3), by considering the unique countable infinite structure in the empty language, which has automorphism group $\sym$.
+Hence the proof of Theorem~\ref{maintheoremthree} is complete.

+Kechris and Marks also observed that the equivalence of properties (2) and (3) from Theorem~\ref{maintheoremthree} can be established more easily than the full theorem, in particular while entirely avoiding the machinery of Section~\ref{existence}.
+We again include the argument with their permission.

+\begin{corollary}[Kechris--Marks] Let $L$ be a countable language, and let $\cM$ be a countable infinite $L$-structure.
+The following are equivalent: \begin{itemize} \item[(2)] The structure $\cM$ has trivial group-theoretic definable closure, i.e., for every finite tuple $\aa\in\cM$, we have $\dcl_{\cM}(\aa)= \aa$, where $\dcl_{\cM}(\aa)$ is the collection of elements $b\in\cM$ that are fixed by all automorphisms of $\cM$ fixing $\aa$ pointwise. \item[(3)] There is some $\cN\in\Model$ that has trivial group-theoretic definable closure and is such that there is an $\Aut(\cN)$-invariant probability measure on $\Model$ concentrated on the set of elements of $\Model$ that are isomorphic to $\cM$. \end{itemize} \end{corollary} \begin{proof} We already have that (3) implies (2) by Theorem~\ref{KMConditions}.
+But that (2) implies (3) follows by taking $G = \Aut(\cM)$ and $\mu$ to be a Dirac delta measure on the structure $\cM$ itself (where we again take $\cM$ to be in $\Model$ without loss of generality). \end{proof}